anonymousbitcoin/anon-full-node-wallet/claim-btcp.md

-To claim your BTCP, please download the corresponding wallet archive file.
+To claim your ANON, please download the corresponding wallet archive file.

 Follow the instructions to set up the wallet, then open it and allow it to sync.